iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Lipschitz Operator in Euclidean Space.md

 **properties**
 1. The set of Lipschitz operators are closed under addition and composition.

+**Remarks**

+Lipschitz-1 operators are also called non-expansive operators.
+This name should be self-explainatory according to the above definition.

 ---
 ### **Convex Fixed Point Set of Non-Expansive Operators**